Homemade Date Wine Recipe

 - Filter the wine material through several layers of gauze, thoroughly squeeze the solid part.
 You don’t need the husks anymore.

-- Add the second portion of sugar (1.3 lb / 600 grams) to the must, stir it and then pour into the fermentation container (fill it up to 2/3 of its volume).
-Install a water lock (or a medical glove with a small hole in the finger) on the bottleneck in order to get rid of carbon dioxide.
+- Add the second portion of sugar (1.3 lb / 600 grams) to the must, stir it and then pour into the fermentation container (fill it up to 2/3 of its volume) and install an airlock on the bottleneck in order to get rid of carbon dioxide.
 Leave it in a dark place with a temperature of 65-77F° / 18-25°C.

 - After 3 days add the last portion of sugar (1.1 lb / 500 grams).
 In order to do that pour the must into a separate container, dissolve sugar in it and pour it back in.
-Don’t forget to install the water lock again.
+Don’t forget to install the airlock again.

 - Active fermentation lasts for 35-60 days.
-After that the water lock stops giving up gas (the glove deflates), there’s a layer of sediment at the bottom, and the new date wine becomes much brighter.
+After that the airlock stops giving up gas, there’s a layer of sediment at the bottom, and the new date wine becomes much brighter.

 - Carefully pour the wine from the sediment through a tube into another container.
 Give it a taste.
 Optionally add sugar and stir it well.